SYM1000/Top-Speed/README.md

 # Thank You :)
-IS NOT A BUG, IT´S A FEATURE.
+IT´S NOT A BUG, IT´S A FEATURE.